 The COVID-19 pandemic has created economic, health and social uncertainty and insecurity across the world.
-The new variant of coronavirus that has become prevalent in London, the rise in COVID-19 cases and deaths, and the introduction of Tier 4 measures, followed by a national lockdown is a reminder of the unpredictability of this crisis.
+The new variant of coronavirus that has become prevalent in London, the rise in COVID-19 cases and deaths, and the return to national lockdown restriction measures are a reminder of the unpredictability of this crisis.

 It is currently not possible to determine the full impact on mental health and need for mental health services, but it is clear the effects are multifaceted.
 The uncertain nature of the virus and the restrictions in place impede on our natural and usual resources for wellbeing, as well as on our coping mechanisms and opportunities for social interaction.
 Data, research and insights collected have shown the detrimental direct effect COVID-19 is having on depression, anxiety, happiness, life satisfaction and loneliness levels across London, as well as the indirect effect on the factors which influence mental health and wellbeing, such as employment and income.